tjallo/DiscordPyBot/README.md

 ### Planned Updates

- * Add a way to deepfry the image of the google search
  * More reddit API feature implementations
  * Add some form of music player (spotify and/or youtube)
+ * Create a Docker container version of the app
  * ...